Location: Birr, IE

 Room and Board Arrangements:

 With the exception of the extended field trips in the Burren and on Clare Island, the students will be housed in Home Stay accommodation in the town of Birr, Co.
 Offaly (see schedule in syllabus).
 Home Stay students live with local families, and experience true home life in provincial Ireland.
 Students are to keep the accommodation clean and tidy at all times and to be respectful towards their Home Stay family and roommates.
 Students will walk (or be dropped to and collected from) a designated meeting point (normally Birr Square or Birr Community School).
 Breakfast and dinner will be provided along with a packed lunch.
 At weekends students are encouraged to avail of their free time and explore Ireland.
 Food will be provided during extended field trips.
-In the Burren and on Clare Island accommodation will be in (single sex) shared dormitory style rooms in local hostels, with meals provided in a communal setting.
-Cost: Room and Board are included in the cost of the field school.
+In the Burren and on Clare Island accommodation will be in (single sex) shared dormitory style rooms in local hostels, with meals provided in a communal setting

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.